Property Transfers and Real Estate Sales

 Property Transfer Fees

 The title company collects a Community Fee at each closing, whether initial or resale, based upon the total purchase price less $100,000 multiplied by a quarter of 1%.
 For example, a home selling for $300,000 would be assessed a Master Community Fee of $500 ($300,000 - $100,000 x .0025).
 The Community Fee is collected by the title company for the Master Community Association and distributed to Community Investment, Fund, Inc., a nonprofit organization.
 The Community Investment Fund, Inc. utilizes this Fee to promote and increase the availability of quality neighborhood schools and lifelong education programs, create open space and parks, promote sustainable development, increase the availability of job training programs and to support affordable housing.
-Through the Community Fee, Stapleton truly becomes a caring community of neighbors helping neighbors.
+Through the Community Fee, the neighborhood truly becomes a caring community of neighbors helping neighbors.
 (Please refer to Section 6.12 of the Community Declaration for more detailed information.)

 Working Capital Fee*